oleganza/CoreBitcoin/GLOSSARY.md

 ### Block

-A data structure that consists of a *block header* and a *merkle tree* of its transactions.
+A data structure that consists of a *block header* and a *merkle tree* of transactions.
 Each block (except for *genesis block*) references one previous block thus forming a tree called the *blockchain*.
 Block can be though of as a group of transactions with a timestamp and a *proof-of-work* attached.

 ### Block Header